 We’re not by any means saying location isn’t important.
-And we’re definitely not saying that your venue shouldn’t look nice.
+And we’re definitely not saying that you shouldn’t choose a beautiful venue.
 But when you pick your perfect spot, make sure it really speaks to who you are as a couple, and not who you want other people to think you are.

 All of this to say, everyone is trying to one-up the other on social media.
 There will always be someone starting the next trend.
 But at the end of the day the thing that never goes out of style is the love between two people.

 So choose to celebrate that love in a way that feels authentic to you.
-If that’s an adventure elopement, that’s amazing.
-But if it’s not, choose to plan a wedding that is true to you.
+If that’s a mountain elopement, that’s amazing.
+But if it’s not, choose to plan a day that is true to you.
 Let’s not make these special, intimate elopements into a fad that fades away.
 Be unapologetically you: on your wedding day and every day thereafter.
 It’s nobody else’s business how you choose to celebrate your love.

 P.S.
-Adventure elopements and small weddings are our specialty.
-Not only do we pride ourselves on taking killer photos in some of the most adventurous places, but we love helping our couples navigate the crazy waters of planning their adventure elopement or small wedding.
-From recommending vendors to scouting for the best elopement locations, we’ve got your back.
+Adventure elopements are our specialty.
+We love helping our couples navigate the crazy waters of planning their elopements.
+From recommending vendors to scouting for the best ceremony locations, we’ve got your back.
 Think we’d be the right photographers for you?
 Give us a holler.
 We love traveling, so even if you’re not planning to elope here in Colorado, we would still love to be a part of your special day.

-Check out some of our favorite elopement and adventure wedding planning resources:
+Check out some of our favorite elopement planning resources: